Jack City: 2015: CT

 In March 2015, the channel was set to be renamed as CT, signaling a deviation from the "Jack" branding.
 The new channel will not only air drama series like its predecessor, but will also air comedy series, talk shows and men's lifestyle programs.

+Dispute with Sky Cable and Digital test broadcast

+On April 10, 2017, Sky Cable & Destiny Cable dropped CT along with Basketball TV, Jack TV, Solar Sports & NBA Premium TV allegedly due to Sky Cable's unpaid carriage fees.

+On December 31, 2017 at 11:59 pm, CT closed after just 2 years of broadcasting.
+The channel was shut down due to low ratings.

 Programming

-Catering to a more mature male and female audience, while targeting executives, Jack City's programming currently consists of action and crime-oriented drama series and movies.
+Catering to a more mature male and female audience, while targeting executives, Jack City's programming consisted of action and crime-oriented drama series and movies.